 (1) In making its final determination the LHA shall determine if applicant and household members are qualified for public housing.
 An applicant and the applicant household shall be disqualified for public housing for any of the following reasons:

-(a) The applicant or a household member has disturbed a neighbor or neighbors in a prior residence by behavior, which if repeated by a tenant in public housing, would substantially interfere with the rights of other tenants to peaceful enjoyment of their units or the rights of LHA employees to a safe and secure workplace.
+(a) The applicant or a household member has disturbed a neighbor or neighbors in a prior residence by behavior, which if repeated by a tenant in public housing, would substantially interfere with the rights of other tenants to peaceful enjoyment of their Units or the rights of LHA employees to a safe and secure workplace.

-(b) The applicant or a household member has caused damage or destruction of property at a prior residence, and such damage or destruction of property, if repeated by a tenant in public housing, would have a material adverse effect on the housing development or any unit in such development.
+(b) The applicant or a household member has caused damage or destruction of property at a prior residence, and such damage or destruction of property, if repeated by a tenant in public housing, would have a material adverse effect on the housing development or any Unit in such development.

 (c) The applicant or a household member has displayed living habits or poor housekeeping at a prior residence, and such living habits or poor housekeeping, if repeated by a tenant in public housing, would pose a substantial threat to the health or safety of the tenant, other tenants, or LHA employees or would adversely affect the decent, safe and sanitary condition of all or part of the housing.

 (d) The applicant or a household member in the past has engaged in criminal activity, or activity in violation of M.G.L. c.
-151B, § 4, which if repeated by a tenant in public housing, would interfere with or threaten the rights of other tenants or LHA employees to be secure in their persons or in their property or with the rights of other tenants to the peaceful enjoyment of their units and the common areas of the housing development.
+151B, § 4, which if repeated by a tenant in public housing, would interfere with or threaten the rights of other tenants or LHA employees to be secure in their persons or in their property or with the rights of other tenants to the peaceful enjoyment of their Units and the common areas of the housing development.

 (e) The applicant or a household member who will be assuming part of the rent obligation has a history of nonpayment of rent and such nonpayment, if repeated by a tenant in public housing, would cause monetary loss; provided, however, that if the applicant or household member paid at least 50% of his or her household's monthly income for rent each month during a tenancy but was unable to pay the full rent, an eviction for nonpayment of the balance shall not disqualify such individual from public housing pursuant to 760 CMR 5.08(1)(e).